Sometimes you need to gather threat intelligence data as quickly as possible, and Rapid7’s Project Sonar Opendata can provide great insights.

 | jq -r '.ip'

-• Greps records that contain wordpress (case insensitive) in their http response body from sonar.https dataset.
+• Greps records containing “wordpress” (case-insensitive) in their HTTP response body from the sonar.https dataset.

 • Extracts IPs using jq.

-• All this without saving a 50GB file to the disk.
+• Does all this without saving the 50GB file to disk.

-Update: I’ve made a docker for the latest jq github version, so you can do the same task like this:
+Update: I’ve created a Docker image for the latest jq GitHub version, so you can perform the same task like this:

 | gunzip \